fsk-software/FlowBindings/README.md

 # FlowBindings
 Bindings to Android UI elements using Kotlin Flows.
 The listeners automatically remove when the coroutine scope expires.
+This is inspired by [`RxBinding`](https://github.com/JakeWharton/RxBinding).

 [![](https://jitpack.io/v/fsk-software/FlowBindings.svg)](https://jitpack.io/#fsk-software/FlowBindings)